-Omar sounds off after Minnesota county bans refugee resettlement -- aided by Trump executive order
+Omar sounds off after Minnesota county bans refugee resettlement – aided by Trump executive order

 The Trump administration announced in November that resettlement agencies must get written consent from state and local officials in any jurisdiction where they want to help resettle refugees beyond June 2020.
 The order says the agencies were not working closely enough with local officials on resettling refugees and his administration acted to respect communities that believe they do not have the jobs or other resources to be able to take in refugees.
 Refugees have the right to move anywhere in the United States after their initial resettlement, but at their own expense.

-The vote drew applause from many of the crowd of more than 150 people crowding the board chambers in Bemidji, Minn., which is about 140 miles northwest of Duluth.
+The vote drew applause from many of the crowd of more than 150 people present at the board chambers in Bemidji, Minn., which is about 140 miles northwest of Duluth.
 Native Minnesotans blame the influx of Somalis for spikes in crime.

-Minnesota statistics released in July 2018 said that incidents of violent crime including murder decreased compared to 2017, but rape and involuntary sex trafficking rose to the highest rate seen in almost a quarter-century, The Duluth News Tribune reported, citing the state Department of Public Safety Bureau of Criminal Apprehension.
+Minnesota statistics released in July 2018 showed that incidents of violent crime including murder decreased compared to 2017, but rape and involuntary sex trafficking rose to the highest rate seen in almost a quarter-century, The Duluth News Tribune reported, citing the state Department of Public Safety Bureau of Criminal Apprehension.
 The report did not give a definitive reason for the spike.

-In February, the FBI said Somalis in Minnesota reemained vulnerable to recruitment by terrorists.
+In February, the FBI said Somalis in Minnesota remained vulnerable to recruitment by terrorists.

 FBI numbers showed 45 Somalis in the Minneapolis area left to join the ranks of either the Somalia-based Islamic insurgency al-Shabab or the Iraq- and Syria-based ISIS combined.
 And as of 2018, a dozen more had been arrested with the intention of leaving to support ISIS.
 Both numbers are far higher than those who allegedly left or attempted to leave the country to join terrorist groups abroad from other areas in the U.S. where Muslim refugees have been resettled.